Foreclosure Data

 Default.
 Auction.
 Foreclosure.The Most Comprehensive Foreclosure Data in the Industry

-With our team of local data collectors, ATTOM Data Solutions provides your business with complete and up-to-date nationwide pre-foreclosure and foreclosure records and details— the largest footprint available from any property data provider.
+With our team of local data collectors, ATTOM provides your business with complete and up-to-date nationwide pre-foreclosure and foreclosure records and details— the largest footprint available from any property data provider.
 From default notices, such as – Notice of Default (NODs) and Lis Pendens (LIS) – to both types of public foreclosure auctions – Notice of Trustee’s Sale (NTS) and Notice of Foreclosure Sale (NFS) – and bank real estate owned completed foreclosures (REOs) and more.

 Delivering the Most Complete Foreclosure Data